 Compliant with SEMI S2 safety standard

 To ensure a global safety standard, the semiconductor equipment industry developed the SEMI S2 guidelines.
 They cover a wide range of health and safety requirements, such as regulatory requirements, electrical and chemical hazards, safety shutdown, and exhaust specifications.
-Comet Yxlon inspection systems FF35 CT SEMI and Cheetah EVO SEMI are fully compliant with the SEMI S2 standard.
+Comet Yxlon inspection systems FF35 CT SEMI and Cheetah EVO SEMI (on request) are fully compliant with the SEMI S2 standard.